ShahzaibKhalidx/MyWater/src/data/projects/neo-02.md

 promo_title: "Two Months Free Service"
 promo_desc: "Monthly Rental: Rs.
 3,500"
 promo_offer: "Monthly rental will be charged after 2nd month."
+three_year: "OTC: Rs.
+185,000 (Exclusive of taxes)"
+note_1: "Service fee includes all types of general servicing and parts replacement for up to 3 years, after that monthly service fees are PKR 3,500 inclusive of taxes.
+Filter replacements are done based on real time health status as per our service protocols"
+five_year: "OTC: Rs.
+250,000 (Exclusive of taxes)"
+note_2: "Service fee includes all types of general servicing and parts replacement for up to 3 years, after that monthly service fees are PKR 4,000 inclusive of taxes.
+Filter replacements are done based on real time health status as per our service protocols"

 # Additional details
 tagline: "COMPACT | VERSATILE | SMART | PERFECT FOR KITCHENS"